Azumaya Algebras and Obstructions to Quadratic Pairs over a Scheme: Obstructions to Quadratic Pairs

 \ref{obs2}: The map $\otimes 1_{\calA_2}\colon \calA_1 \to \calA$, $a_1 \mapsto a_1 \otimes 1_{\calA_2}$, restricts to both $\cSkew_{\cA_1,\si_1}\to\cSkew_{\cA,\si}$ and $\cSymd_{\cA_1,\si_1}\to\cSymd_{\cA,\si}$.
 Therefore, we have a diagram

 whose rows are exact sequences of $\cO$--modules.
 We claim this diagram commutes.
 Commutativity of the left square is clear, so we check commutativity of the right square with a computation.
-Let $a\in \cA_1$, then
+Let $a\in \cA_1(T)$ be a section for some $T\in \Sch_S$, then

 Thus, we get another commutative diagram involving boundary maps,

 Since $1_{\cA} = 1_{\cA_1}\otimes 1_{\cA_2}$, the commutativity of the diagram implies that $\delta(1_{\calA})= \delta_1(1_{\calA_1}) \cup 1_{\calA_2}$ whence the desired formula